ibexa/documentation-developer/docs/infrastructure_and_maintenance/security/security_checklist.md

 To avoid exposing your application to any DDOS vulnerabilities or other yet unknown security threats, make sure that you do the following:

 - Avoid exposing servers on the open internet when not strictly required.
-- Ensure any servers, services, ports and virtual hosts that were opened for testing purposes are shut down before going live.
+- Ensure any servers, services, ports, and virtual hosts that were opened for testing purposes are shut down before going live.
 - Ensure file system permissions are set up in such a way that the web server or PHP user can't access files they shouldn't be able to read.

 Those steps aren't needed when using [[= product_name_cloud =]], where the provider handles them.